NYC Juneteenth 2025: What’s open and closed, things to do

 All federal offices and schools will be closed.
 However, at the state government level, some may still be open.

-Like other summer holidays, private retailers may choose to be open or closed or shorten their hours.

-Major retailers, such as Target, Twitter and Nike, have given employees in their corporate offices a paid day off on Juneteenth in the past.
+As with other major summer holidays, private retailers may choose to be open or closed, or amend their hours.
+Most shops, restaurants, and grocery stores will be open, but check with your destination Thursday before visiting in case hours are different.
+Corporate offices of major retailers, such as Target, Twitter and Nike, have given employees a paid day off on Juneteenth in the past.

 QUEENS: Juneteenth in Queens and Legacy Sessions